Introduction to Asynchronous Replication

 Creating Asynchronous Replication

 NOTE: Asynchronous replica can be added to a standalone or an HA device.
 In this document, the asynchronous replica is created for a standalone device.
-Before replica creation, please, install StarWind VSAN and necessary devices according to these guides:
+Before replica creation, please, create necessary devices according to these guides:

 1. Open StarWind Management Console, select device and right click on it to select the Replication Manager.